 Soon after the success in the dive market other industries began to call and ask if they could use Spare Air in their situations as well.
 It was modified and sold to the military in 1984 under the name Helicopter Emergency Egress Device (HEED) to help helicopter personnel from almost certain death in the event of an water crash.
 It is now used by most military and government organizations here in the US and in most developed countries around the world.
 The best part is that several dozen lives have been saved and many more people have reduced injuries due to the use of this product.
 The Navy has also adopted the product to protect workers from smoke inhalation in the case of an engine room fire.
 Spare Air has been used in a myriad of movies such as Jaws, Waterworld, Spy Kids 2, Baywatch, The Fugitive 2, Sphere, and Perfect Storm.
 Spare Air is also used at aquariums around the world and is even used by people who want an extra air source in case of a house or high-rise fire.

 So our story ends with the present.
 The idea of many years ago became reality and with it many lives have been saved.
 But really, this is still the beginning of what is possible while continuing to provide air to people who need it.
 As we celebrate over 35 years in business we look forward to the future and continuing to manufacture a product that makes a difference.

-Submersible Systems, Inc. has grown to become experts in building emergency breathing devices and small cylinders.
+Submersible Systems, LLC. has grown to become experts in building emergency breathing devices and small cylinders.
 We are located in Huntington Beach California and proud to say our products are made in the USA.

 Submersible Systems recently acquired by entrepreneur Rick Kearney, for more about Rick Kearney, visit rickkearney.com.